louy2/groupic/README.md

 Commands made for familiarizing with the API and debugging.

-- `~ping`: reply to the command message with "Pong!"
+- `/ping`: reply to the command message with "Pong!"
-- `~avatar`: reply to the command message with URL to the static avatar icon of the sender
+- `/avatar`: reply to the command message with URL to the static avatar icon of the sender

 ## Other Learnings